aabdurrouf/piXedfit/docs/source/demos_sed_fitting.rst

 Animation below shows a demonstration of the MCMC process in an SED fitting using the :mod:`piXedfit_fitting` module.
 For this example, SED fitting is done to a mock photometric SED covering GALEX/FUV to Herschel/SPIRE250.

-If the animation doesn't run, please see the animation here.
+If the animation doesn't run, please see the animation `here <https://github.com/aabdurrouf/piXedfit/blob/main/docs/source/demos_sed_fitting.rst>`_.

 .. figure:: animation_sed_sed42.gif
    :width: 400